OUR TEAM

 <b>Harriet Isom</b>

-For 35 years, Harriet Isom served with the Department of State as a Foreign Service Officer in Asia and Africa.
+For 35 years, Harriet served with the Department of State as a Foreign Service Officer in Asia and Africa.
 During her last 10 years of service, Harriet headed the American Embassies in Laos, Benin and Cameroon.
-She has received numerous accolades during the course of her career to include awards from the Oregon Commission for Women and the Pendleton Chamber of Commerce.
+Since retirement in 1996, she has worked as a “gentlewoman farmer” on her family ranch near Pendleton, Oregon.
 Ambassador Isom holds a B.A. from Mills College and an M.A.L.D from The Fletcher School of Law and Diplomacy.
-Since retirement in 1996, she is a “gentlewoman farmer” on her family ranch near Pendleton, Oregon.

 -